IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

     A list of input variables that are associated with the workspace.

+  template_git_has_uploadedgitrepotar (False, bool, None)
+    Has uploaded Git repository tar.

+  location (False, str, None)
+    The IBM Cloud location where your workspace was provisioned.

   workspace_id (True, str, None)
     The ID of the workspace.
 To find the workspace ID, use the `GET /v1/workspaces` API.

-  location (False, str, None)
-    The IBM Cloud location where your workspace was provisioned.

-  template_git_has_uploadedgitrepotar (False, bool, None)
-    Has uploaded Git repository tar.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)